Kiuryy/Bookmark_Sidebar/README.md

 <img src="https://extensions.blockbyte.de/img/chromeWebStore_border.png" width="200" />
 </a>

 The extension is currently available in 31 different languages.
+If you want to help translating the extension, feel free to contribute by submitting some translations.

 ## Release History
 See the [Release History](https://github.com/Kiuryy/Bookmark_Sidebar/releases) for an overview about all versions, or the less detailed [Changelog](changelog.md).